nzfeng/MsFit/README.md

 * Automatically show "illegal" grids, i.e. 2-letter words, cells shared by only one word, etc. (can toggle this option)
 * Automatically detect duplicate entries.
 Also have option to display repeated substrings.
-* Determine the word in the grid with the fewest possible fills (with the option to ignore penciled cells)
 * Keyboard shortcuts for everything.

 # Puzzle ideas